AndrasKovacs/staged/rts/RegionGraph3.md

        go as
 ```

-Concrete instantiations of `map` are object functions where the function
+As before, concrete instantiations of `map` are object functions where the
-argument is inlined, working on lists stored at given locations.
+function argument is inlined.

 We can recover a region-polymorphic object function as follows: